The History of National Water Safety Month

-In May 2009, the Association of Pool & Spa Professionals (now the Pool & Hot Tub Alliance) joined the partnership, adding waterparks, public pools and backyard pools to the monthly water safety initiative.
+In May 2009, the Association of Pool & Spa Professionals (now the Pool & Hot Tub Alliance) joined the partnership, adding waterparks, public pools, and backyard pools to the monthly water safety initiative.

-Finally, in May 2010, the American Red Cross joined the National Water Safety Month coalition as a key partner.
+In May 2010, the American Red Cross joined the National Water Safety Month coalition as a key partner.

 We promote National Water Safety Month through educational programs, public service announcements, governmental proclamations, dealer and business promotions, and easy-to-access water safety materials.